Valid confidence intervals for post-model-selection predictors: Introduction and overview

 The rest of the paper is organized as follows.
 In Section \ref {section:design:dependent}, we introduce the models, the model-selection procedures, the design-dependent target, and the PoSI confidence intervals for both the case where all explanatory variables in $x_{0}$ are observed and the case where only the components of $x_{0}$ corresponding to the `active' explanatory variables are available; moreover, we analyze properties of these intervals in an asymptotic framework where the model dimension increases; cf. Section \ref{sub2.3}.
 In Section \ref {section:distribution:dependent}, we present the design-independent target and show that the PoSI confidence intervals introduced earlier also cover the design-independent target, with minimal coverage probability not below the nominal one asymptotically when sample size increases.
-Finally, the results of a numerical study are reported in Section \ref {section:simulation:study}.
-Conclusions are drawn in Section~\ref{conclusio} .
-The proofs are given in Appendices \ref{app A} and \ref{app:B}.
-In Appendix \ref{section:practical:algorithms} we describe algorithms for computing the PoSI confidence intervals, that are comparable with those proposed by \cite{berk13valid} in terms of computational complexity.
+The results of a numerical study are reported in Section \ref{section:simulation:study}.
+Conclusions are drawn in Section~\ref{conclusio}.
+Appendix \ref {Section_on_sigma} contains some comments on the assumptions made on the errors variance.
+The proofs of the results in Sections \ref {section:design:dependent} and \ref{section:distribution:dependent} are given in Appendices \ref{app A} and \ref{app:B}.
+Appendix \ref{app_various} contains some comments on and extensions of the results in Section \ref {section:distribution:dependent}.
+In Appendix \ref {section:practical:algorithms} we describe algorithms for computing the PoSI confidence intervals, that are comparable with those proposed by \cite {berk13valid} in terms of computational complexity.
+Finally, Appendix \ref {app D} contains details concerning the numerical calculations used for the results in Section \ref{section:simulation:study}.